 One of the most profound changes to the structure of Australian families is the increased presence of women in the workforce – not just as supplemental earners but as household breadwinners.

-Back in 1983, only 40 per cent of couple households with children had both parents in employment, while today the figure is closer to 60 per cent.
-The trend toward double-income families is happening not just in Australia but in many other OECD countries around the globe, including the USA, New Zealand and the UK.
+Back in 1983, only 40% of couple households with children had both parents in employment.
+Today that figure is now closer to 60%.
+The trend toward double-income families is happening not just in Australia.
+Many other OECD countries around the globe are seeing the same trend, including the USA, New Zealand and the UK.
 For some families, two incomes are now a necessity in order to meet financial obligations.

 In Australia, we tend to favour dual-earner situations where one partner works full-time while the other just works part-time.
-And our modern families are starting to see a greater proportion of households where the female partner is earning more than the man.
+And we are starting to see a greater proportion of households where female partners are earning more than the men.

 Looking toward the future

-While the composition and structure of the typical Australian family is undergoing significant changes, the basic ideals of the family unit (love, commitment and looking after each other) are still the same.
+The composition and structure of the typical Australian family is undergoing significant changes.
+But the basic ideals of the family unit (love, commitment and looking after each other) are still the same.

-While the composition and structure of the typical Australian family is undergoing significant changes, the basic ideals of the family unit (love, commitment and looking after each other) are still the same.
+The composition and structure of the typical Australian family is undergoing significant changes.
+But the basic ideals of the family unit (love, commitment and looking after each other) are still the same.
 The 21st century family’s challenges aren’t that different from those of previous generations – making ends meet, maintaining a home, keeping everyone safe and healthy, ensuring our children’s education and supporting each other through good times and bad.

-As we move into the next decade, we can expect families to look less and less like those black-and-white sitcom families from the 1960s.
+Moving into the future, we can expect families to look less like those black-and-white sitcom families from the 1960s.
 Families will become more adaptable to all the rapid societal changes that are happening around them.
 All we can predict for sure is that families will keep evolving to match the times.

 Our loved ones are precious and deserve our protection – especially financially.
 These responsibilities are part of the definition of family.
-We want to enjoy our family in the present, but we also have to be adequately prepared for the future – whatever it might bring.
+We want to enjoy our family in the present, but we also have to be adequately prepared for the future.

-We need to think about things like insurance and what would happen if we were too sick or injured to work, or how our family might cope if anything jeopardised our ability to protect their financial future.
-If you are worried about this, read our article called Have You Insured Your Lifestyle, which will provide you with more insight into life insurance policies that can give you peace of mind about providing for your family financially if something were to happen.
+We need to think about things like insurance and what would happen if we were too sick or injured to work.
+Or how our family might cope if anything jeopardised our ability to protect their financial future.
+If you are worried about this, consider looking into life insurance policies that can give you peace of mind about providing for your family financially if something were to happen.